Groove on Fight: Gameplay

-Oume and Otane are the only returning characters from previous games.
+Oume and Otane are the only returning characters from the previous games.

 A tag system is introduced, taken from Gogetsuji Gaiden: Saikyou Densetsu.
-Each match features four characters.
+Each match has four characters.
 This gameplay mechanic is similar to X-Men vs Street Fighter, where the player picks two characters at a time and changes them at will.
-Also, the player can throw any other character, including their partner.
+The player can also throw any other character, including their partner.

 The character Bristol can summon demons which are the same as the ones that have appeared in the Shin Megami Tensei series.

-After beating the game, a gallery mode can be unlocked showing concept art for the game, including some for characters who didn't make the final version of the game.
+After beating the game, a gallery mode can be unlocked showing concept art, including some for characters that did not make the final version.

 The game features up to four players by using the Sega Multi-tap.